TaimazHafezi/Automation-Scripts/README.md

 # COMP2101 for TaimazHafezi.

-updating and uploading for Bash Labs
+updating and uploading for PoweShell Labs